The American Megatrends BIOS update is easy, but rushing can brick a system.

 Please use this interactive checklist to ensure you follow all the steps, and in the right order.

-Have a look at the list of common issues when upgrading your BIOS, using your computer provider's BIOS Update File/EXE, and the quick solutions.
+msinfo32 → check BIOS Version/Date.Have a look at the list of common issues when upgrading your BIOS, using your computer provider's BIOS Update File/EXE, and the quick solutions.

 This usually means the update didn’t copy to the system firmware correctly.
 Try running the update tool again as an Administrator.
 If it still fails, check if your antivirus or BitLocker encryption is blocking the update.
 Temporarily disabling these often solves this type of problem.

 Yes.
-During the BIOS flashing process, the screen may stay black, and your computer's fans may rev up.
+During the BIOS flashing process, the screen may stay black and your computer's fans may rev up.
 This can last several minutes.
 Do not turn off your computer.
 If it takes longer than 30 minutes with no signs of life, seek support from your computer's manufacturer before forcing a power-off.

 This often happens if the tool requires Administrator rights.
 Right-click the file and select Run as administrator.
 If it is still an issue, check your OEM’s release notes.
 Some updates must be installed in order, i.e., you cannot skip multiple versions to the latest release.

-This is rare but serious, and would put you in the same position as if you had a power issue during the update process.
-Many modern PCs have a “BIOS recovery” mode.
-Check your OEM’s support page for the key sequence, e.g., pressing Windows + B on HP, or Ctrl + Home on Dell/Lenovo devices.
-You may be able to restore from a USB Pen with the BIOS file.
-If recovery doesn’t work, you will unfortunately need your manufacturer's assistance, or repair shop assistance.
+This is rare but serious.
+Many modern PCs have a BIOS recovery mode.
+Check your OEM’s support page for the key sequence (for example Windows + B on some HP devices).
+You may be able to restore from a USB pen with the BIOS file.
+If recovery doesn’t work, you will need your manufacturer’s (or a repair shop’s) assistance.

 To support your American Megatrends BIOS Update, or your OEMs version of the AMI BIOS to be precise, have a flick through the video carousel below to see if your computer manufacturer's video instructions for updating your BIOS is listed.